Sandnes: Name

 The municipality (and city) is named after an old Sandnæs farm, since the city was built on its grounds.
 The first element is sand which means 'sand' or 'sandy beach' and the last element is nes which means 'headland'.
 The farm was located at the end of the Gandsfjorden where the city centre is located today.

 Coat of arms

-The coat of arms was granted on 21 April 1972.
-The arms show a white piece of pottery on a green background.
+The coat of arms, granted on 21 April 1972, shows a white piece of pottery against a green background.
 Pottery was chosen since it was one of the main industries in the late 18th century.
 The symbol is a leirgauk, which in English would be a ceramic cuckoo bird (leir(e), 'clay, ceramic' and gauk/gjøk, 'cuckoo bird').
 The ceramic Sandnes cuckoo (sandnesgauk) is an ocarina or simple flute which was made by the potteries in Sandnes and used to advertise their products.
 Later it also became a nickname for people from Sandnes.